Freelancing software that helps you get paid faster.

 2.1.
 Use a script

 If you’re a busy, successful freelancer, chances are you make multiple payment requests every month (maybe even multiple per week!).
-For that reason, it might be helpful for you to have an email script on-hand that you can refer back to each time.
+For that reason, it might be helpful for you to have an email script on-hand that you can refer back to each time you want to send a payment request email to your client.

 Your script should be personalized to each client and project but, in general, remember to include a subject line that clearly mentions the payment request and be sure to clearly state the amount due with payment details.